machaao/machaao-samples/index.rst

 =============================================================================
 MessengerX.io is a platform allows developers to build deeply personalized messaging apps

-Our platform allows chatbot developers to build and expose their chatbots to millions of devices in our ecosystem.

 .. figure:: _static/images/my_bots.png
    :scale: 25 %
    :align: center